do2blehelix/the-ml-handbook/content/handbook/supervised-learning/regression/1-linear-regression.md

 Independent Variable (the others with which you will predict) **X = Continuous**
 `i.e the complete data should be numerical in nature`

-> Objective is to minimize the sum of squares of the residuals
+> The objective is to minimize the sum of squares of the residuals
 > _(residual=difference between observation and the fitted line)_

 ### Assumptions